 - Digestion issues when food isn’t chewed fully

-Though dentures were once an unsophisticated one-size-fits-all tooth replacement option, modern dental technology has reinvented dentures as dynamic, flexible, and customized.
+Dentures were once an unsophisticated one-size-fits-all tooth replacement option.
+But today, modern dental technology has reinvented dentures as dynamic, flexible, and customized.
 They’re available in many different forms to meet your unique smile reconstruction needs.

-Standard full-arch dentures use a high tech plastic base to replicate gum tissue and support a full set of durable, natural-looking teeth.
+Standard full-arch dentures use a high tech plastic base to replicate gum tissue.
+The “gum tissue” supports a full set of durable, natural-looking teeth.
 Dentures stay in place by forming a seal with the existing natural gums, which makes it possible to remove the dentures at any time.

 Many patients prefer regular dentures because they are so simple and removable.
 As soon as they are placed in the mouth, regular dentures create the appearance of a full, healthy, and attractive set of teeth once again.

 Immediate full-arch dentures are installed into the mouth as soon as all teeth are extracted.
-Since many patients do not want to spend an 8 to 12 week recovery period living without any teeth at all, immediate dentures make it possible to still talk, chew, and smile normally during that time.
-Since the gum tissue is likely to shrink and change as it heals, immediate dentures need to be adjusted over the few months they are worn.
+Since most patients do not want to spend an 8 to 12 week recovery period living without any teeth at all, immediate dentures make it possible to still talk, chew, and smile normally during that time.
+Gum tissue is likely to shrink and change as it heals.
+Immediate dentures need to be adjusted as a result.

 Long-term full-arch dentures aren’t placed into the mouth until the gum tissue has spent a few months healing.
 Full-arch dentures are designed to fit the new form of the gums and provide a full set of teeth that offers the functionality of a real set of teeth.

 While complete dentures help patients who need all teeth replaced, partial dentures replace a smaller number of teeth using the same type of device.
-The smaller base is designed to match the color of the gums, and the teeth are created to closely resemble existing teeth in the mouth.
+The smaller base is designed to match the color of the gums.
+Your new teeth are created to closely resemble existing teeth in the mouth.

-There are a few different techniques used to install partial dentures, which can be permanent or removable.
+A few different techniques are used to install permanent or removable dentures.

-Unlike regular dentures that replace your missing teeth by resting along your gum line, implant-supported dentures are actually attached to implants inserted into the jawbone itself.
+Implant-supported dentures are different than regular dentures.
+They don’t just replace your missing teeth by resting along your gum line.
+Implant-supported dentures are actually attached to implants inserted into the jawbone itself.
 A titanium implant is surgically placed into the jaw to fuse with the bone and replace the tooth roots removed during extraction of your real tooth.
 Your full set of dentures is affixed to the implants and designed to be removed by your dentist when needed.